xeaone/swathe/README.md

 ## Browser Support ##
-The code is in ES6 but is compiled down to ES5.
-Swathe uses ES6 Proxy and the browser support is not ideal.
+The code is in ES6 and ES5 but is compiled down to ES5.
+Swathe uses ES6 Proxy and the browser support is almost there but not ideal yet.
 Swathe automatically will detect if the browser supports Proxy and if not will fall back to use Object.defineProperties.
 An important note to keep in mind is that Object.defineProperties does not allow for new properties to be added and watched.
 Therefore after the controller has been created new properties added to the model will not be watched.
 Proxies will allow dynamic properties.
 Either way it would be best practice to declare all properties on the model before creating the controller.
 Thus browser support is basically anything that can run ES5.

 - IE 9+
 - Edge